 TaxHawk is one of the few online tax preparation platforms that’s actually free on the federal side for the vast majority of filers, even those with complex situations involving self-employment and freelancing, itemized deductions, capital gains, equity investments, and less common forms of income.
 Same-year state returns cost $12.95 to $14.95 apiece, depending when you file.

-The Deluxe package, which offers additional features and functionality (such as amended returns, priority support, and audit assist), costs $5.99 per filing.
-Deluxe Plus, which has even more bells and whistles (like live chat and phone support) costs $10.99.
+The Deluxe package, which offers additional features and functionality (such as amended returns, priority support, and audit assist), costs $6.99 per filing.
+You can purchase the ability to file unlimited amended returns separately from Deluxe, if you wish, for $14.99.